microsoft/Windows-AppConsult-PWALab/Manual/README.md

 For each exercise, you will find:

-- A **Start** folder, which is the starting point
+- A **Start** folder, which is the starting point.
-- An **End** folder, which is the final outcome of the exercise, in case you get stuck and you can't complete it
+- An **End** folder, which is the final outcome of the exercise, in case you get stuck and you can't complete it.

 However, if you properly follow all the steps, you can start every exercise with the outcome of the work you did for the previous one.